alkaline-ml/pmdarima/examples/datasets/README.txt

 Datasets examples
 -----------------

-Examples of how to use the :mod:`pyramid.datasets` module to conveniently load toy time series data for model benchmarking and experimentation.
+Examples of how to use the :mod:`pmdarima.datasets` module to conveniently load toy time series data for model benchmarking and experimentation.

 .. raw:: html